Taking vacation pictures is a challenge.

 You never what to use a Kleenex or your shirt to clean your camera lens because it can cause scratches on the lens that are impossible to fix.

-Having some great camera cleaning gear in your camera bag is a must to protect your investment and also provide the best possible travel photographs imaginably.
+Having some great camera cleaning gear in your camera bag is a must to protect your investment, and provide the best possible vacation pictures for you.

-Large Rocket Air Blaster easily removes dust and debris from cameras, lenses and filters with a powerful blast of air.
-Made of rubber.
+I use Giottos Rocket Air Blaster that removes dust and debris from cameras, lenses, and filters with a powerful blast of air.

-But, if you are carrying along with you doing your travel a DSLR or mirrorless camera, having a camera strap with you helps you carry your camera easier and prevent you from dropping your expensive camera and lens out of your hand if someone bumps into you.
+But, if you are carrying along with you a DSLR or mirrorless camera, having a camera strap helps you carry your camera easier, and prevent you from dropping your expensive camera and lens out of your hand if someone bumps into you.

-If you are traveling with a mirrorless camera, DSLR, or drone, having memory cards that are large enough and fast enough to store a whole trip worth of photos is a travel saver.
+If you are traveling with a mirrorless camera, DSLR, or drone, having memory cards that are large enough and fast enough to store a whole trip’s worth of vacation pictures is a travel saver.